Punjabi language: In Pakistan

 In the cultural sphere, there are many books, plays, and songs being written or produced in the Punjabi-language in Pakistan.
 Until the 1970s, there were a large number of Punjabi-language films being produced by the Lollywood film industry, however since then Urdu has become a much more dominant language in film production.
 Additionally, television channels in Punjab Province (centred on the Lahore area) are broadcast in Urdu.
 The preeminence of Urdu in both broadcasting and the Lollywood film industry is seen by critics as being detrimental to the health of the language.
+Zia-ul Haq banned three works promoting the Punjabi language.
+Until the early 1990s, members of the Punjab Assembly were forbidden to address the house in Punjabi.
+However, this ban was lifted by Hanif Ramay yet was re-instated shortly after.

 The use of Urdu and English as the near-exclusive languages of broadcasting, the public sector, and formal education have led some to fear that Punjabi in Pakistan is being relegated to a low-status language and that it is being denied an environment where it can flourish.
 Several prominent educational leaders, researchers, and social commentators have echoed the opinion that the intentional promotion of Urdu and the continued denial of any official sanction or recognition of the Punjabi language amounts to a process of "Urdu-isation" that is detrimental to the health of the Punjabi language In August 2015, the Pakistan Academy of Letters, International Writer's Council (IWC) and World Punjabi Congress (WPC) organised the Khawaja Farid Conference and demanded that a Punjabi-language university should be established in Lahore and that Punjabi language should be declared as the medium of instruction at the primary level.
 In September 2015, a case was filed in Supreme Court of Pakistan against Government of Punjab, Pakistan as it did not take any step to implement the Punjabi language in the province.
 Additionally, several thousand Punjabis gather in Lahore every year on International Mother Language Day.
 Thinktanks, political organisations, cultural projects, and individuals also demand authorities at the national and provincial level to promote the use of the language in the public and official spheres.